ericnishio/ericnishio.github.io/_posts/2015-03-02-web-design-tips-for-programmers.md

 permalink: /blog/web-design-tips-for-programmers/
 ---

-I’m not a designer, but I recently redesigned my [self-education blog](http://www.self-learner.com) and I’d like to share some of the techniques I discovered and used in the process.
+I'm not a designer, but I recently gave my [self-education blog](http://www.self-learner.com) a face lift, so I thought I'd share some of the techniques I discovered and applied in the process.

 ## 1. Find inspiration on the web

-Before you begin, spend an hour searching for designs you personally like.
+Before getting your feet wet, spend an hour looking for designs you personally like.
 Do some research on recent web design trends.
 Take screenshots of design elements you like, and stash them in a folder (I save them in Evernote).
 Start building a scrapbook.
 It will come in handy later when you’re stuck and in need of inspiration.

 ## 2. Choose two elegant fonts